ExpediaGroup/mittens/README.md

 - Provides files or/and endpoints that can be used as liveness/readiness probes in Kubernetes

 ## Usage
 The application receives a number of command-line flags.
+It also supports reading configs from a JSON file.
 Read the [documentation](https://expediagroup.github.io/mittens/docs/about/getting-started) for more context.

 ## How to build and run
 Mittens is written in Go and the simplest way to run it is as a cmd application.
 It receives a number of command line arguments (see [Flags](https://github.com/ExpediaGroup/mittens#flags)).